hartwigmedical/hmftools/count-bam-lines/README.md

 Argument | Default | Description
 ---|---|---
-reference | None | Name of the reference sample reference_bam | None | Path to reference bam file.
-Can be omitted to regenerate ratios if prior cobalt file already exists. tumor | None | Name of tumor sample tumor_bam | None | Path to tumor bam file.
-Can be omitted to regenerate ratios if prior cobalt file already exists. output_dir | None | Path to the output directory threads | 4 | Number of threads to use min_quality | 10 | Min quality gc_profile | None | Path to GC profile.
+reference | None | Name of the reference sample. reference_bam | None | Path to reference bam file.
+Can be omitted to regenerate ratios if prior cobalt file already exists. tumor | None | Name of tumor sample. tumor_bam | None | Path to tumor bam file.
+Can be omitted to regenerate ratios if prior cobalt file already exists. output_dir | None | Path to the output directory.
+This directory will be created if it does not already exist. threads | 4 | Number of threads to use. min_quality | 10 | Min quality. gc_profile | None | Path to GC profile.

 The GC Profile file used by HMF (GC_profile.hg19.1000bp.cnp) is available to download from [HMF-Pipeline-Resources](https://resources.hartwigmedicalfoundation.nl).